 40. Khabarovsk airport

 As you have seen for yourself by the examples in the Top 40 bad logos, it is very important to follow the trends in logo design.
 It is the logo that should become the face of your company.
 There’s hardly anyone planning their “face” to be made fun of or added to the Tops of the worst logos.
-In 2019, it is important to adhere to minimalism and simplified forms, use beautiful color schemes, and mind typography in its various forms.
+In 2021, it is important to adhere to minimalism and simplified forms, use beautiful color schemes, and mind typography in its various forms.
 On top of that, creative illustrations remain relevant, as always.
+The logo is not a decisive criterion in developing a business, but an unsuccessful design can discourage consumer interest.
+Following fashion, using simplistic shapes and bright accents are effective ways to create a memorable company logo.
 The main thing is not to overdo it.